The Australian Committee for IUCN

 The Department of Environment and Heritage Protection’s role is to act as a strong environmental regulator which supports sustainable long-term economic development of Queensland.

-The department – led by Minister Andrew Powell – is responsible for managing the health of the environment to protect Queensland’s unique ecosystems, including its landscapes and waterways, as well as its native plants and animals and biodiversity.
+The department – led by Minister Steven Miles – is responsible for managing the health of the environment to protect Queensland’s unique ecosystems, including its landscapes and waterways, as well as its native plants and animals and biodiversity.

 It does this by administering a range of environmental regulations and laws, providing timely approval authorities and ensuring compliance with them.